vinaysudheer/x3522a.github.io/_posts/2020-10-25-OSCP-Speed-Run - Zero-To-Hero-In-3-Months.md

 Now this is not a blog where I boast about obtaining the OSCP in my first attempt, but rather I aim to guide others who is already preparing or planning to take the exam.
 If I could obtain the ceritifcation in a matter of 3 months, anyone can, maybe in a lesser period.
 I'll try to keep this blog as short and precise as possible.

 ## Training Plan
 During the quarantine period I dedicated my time for the actual preparation of the course.
 Initialy I alloted time to get a clear picture of the exam, how difficult could possibily be the boxes, and read lot's of blogs relating to the course.
-After a while I found the holy bible for OSCP(atleast to me) TJnulls OSCP prep guide: https://www.netsecfocus.com/oscp/2019/03/29/The_Journey_to_Try_Harder-_TJNulls_Preparation_Guide_for_PWK_OSCP.html.
+After a while I found the holy bible for OSCP(atleast to me) [TJnulls OSCP prep guide]https://www.netsecfocus.com/oscp/2019/03/29/The_Journey_to_Try_Harder-_TJNulls_Preparation_Guide_for_PWK_OSCP.html.
 This contains everything you require to pass the exam, explained in the most accurate manner.

 My takeaways:
 + Basic understanding of Linux